- I Am...

 You can order your official transcript from your myHudson portal page.
 In the top left, click on “I need to” and then click “Order a transcript” from the drop-down menu.
-Please note students who owe a balance to HCCC will be unable to receive an official transcript until their balance is paid.

 There is an online resource that you can visit at www.njtransfer.org.
 This site will allow you to see the transfer equivalency of not only individual classes, but of entire programs that we offer at HCCC.

 Yes, it does.
 The main difference is that you run the risk of losing some credits that you may have earned here in New Jersey.
 You are no longer protected by the Lampitt Law, so it is ultimately up to the transfer school on which credits they will or will not accept.
 Also, any New Jersey specific scholarships/grants will be forfeited.
 In order to be eligible for any state aid in the new state, many colleges require students to establish residency in the state and potentially meet other criteria.
 Be sure to speak with the admissions office of schools you are interested in to learn more about how credits may or may not transfer, residency requirements, and more.